FIND SAFARI QUESTIONS & ANSWERS HERE

 Customs and Existing Regulations

 Divers will find excellent dive gear for hire in Kenya, but may also wish to bring their own regulators or dive computers.
 Those with prescription masks should definitely bring them along.
-Dive Certification Cards and log documents should be brought along.
+Don’t forget Dive Certification Cards and log documents, if you have them

-Climbers can hire equipment, ropes and gear in Kenya, but may wish to bring their own personal kit and equipment.
+Climbers can hire equipment, ropes and gear in Kenya.

 For those planning a lot of travel by public transport or trekkers, a backpack is advisable.